Zhongzhu-Chu/Zhongzhu-Chu.github.io/index.md

 ---
 #### WHO AM I

 I am Zhongzhu Chu, a Ph.D.
 Student in School of International and Public Affairs at Shanghai Jiao Tong University.
-During my PhD, I was supervised by Professor Wu Jiannan.
+During my PhD, I was supervised by Professor Jiannan Wu.
 My research interests mainly focus on environmental economics, environmental policy, and the digital transformation of urban governance.
 I have recently focused particularly on public participation in the digital transformation of urban governance and routing planning in integrated transport scenarios.

 Before joining SJTU, I received my B.S. and M.S. degrees from University of Chinese Academy of Social Sciences (UCASS) (supervised by Prof. Jingbao Huang) and University of Science and Technology Beijing (USTB) (supervised by Prof. Wei Gu).
 I have also published and served as a reviewer for several internationally recognized journals.